vuakungfuvt/TestNew/README.md

 <img src= "images/structure.png" width="400" >
 - [x] TestLogic.playground: Test Logic Paty 1.

 - [x] Utils: Some common functions.
         +Constant.swift: Store some constant

 - [x] Font: Folder of font source

 - [x] Service: Networking service.
-        +RequestBuilder.swift, SessionBuilder.swift: Store some protocol to define the full api resful service.
-        +Networkingable: The typealias of request and responsed file +When calling 1 api, we will define in Operation folder and implement BaseOperation<GenericModelType>, inside each file we have the method, parameters and the response type.

 - [x] Screens: ViewController followed by MVVM.

 <img src= "images/mvvm.jpeg" width="400" >